4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 FWA.
 The NIH awarding component will place a restriction in the NoA so that no human subjects research may be

-conducted under the award until the FWA and certification of IRB review and approval have been obtained and accepted
+conducted under the award until the FWA and certification of IRB review and approval (or certification of institutional determination of exemption, if applicable) have been obtained and accepted

 Each legally separate entity must file its own FWA even if the organization does not operate its own IRB and